Omar-26/GPS_Tracking_System/README.md

 ## Usage

-To use the GPS Distance Tracking System, follow these steps:
+To use the GPS Tracking System, follow these steps:

 1. Power on the GPS Distance Tracking System.